flrogerw/rfq-processor/README.md

 # RFQ Processor

-A robust Python application for ingesting, parsing, and logging RFQ (Request For Quote) emails from an IMAP mailbox or `.eml` files.
+A Python application for ingesting, parsing, and logging RFQ (Request For Quote) emails from an IMAP mailbox or `.eml` files.
 It supports attachment extraction (PDF, Excel), text normalization, deduplication using `Message-ID`, and embedding product data into a Postgres + `pgvector` database.

 ---

+## Assumptions
+- That SEWP format and others like it are 'structured' and little to no LLM interaction would be needed.
+- The system would be parsing both static eml files and checking mail boxes.
+- The system may be used in a threaded environment for scalability.

 ## Features
 -  IMAP and `.eml` email ingestion
 -  Deduplication via `Message-ID` and `MessageLogStore`
 -  Attachment parsing: PDF, Excel (`.pdf`, `.xlsx`)